Gut-Check Workouts: 8 quick routines to fight weight gain

 The holidays are here.
 And we're pretty sure you've already been invited to at least 20 different parties.

-There are gifts to get, work stuff to wrap up, travel—who’s got time for legitimate training?
-Even the most dedicated iron-addicts are tempted to take time off.
+There are gifts to get, work deadlines to meet, and plenty of travel—hardly anyone has time for legitimate training.
+Even the most dedicated gym junkies are tempted to take time off.
 But if you heard what happens when you don’t work out for two weeks, you’ll be sure to get some kind of work in.
+We have some ideas.

 These eight workouts are quickies.
-They’ll get you in and out of the gym in no time.
-But, you’ll still get your pump, still stimulate some growth, and still burn some fat.
+They’ll get you in and out of the gym in no time, but you’ll still get your pump, stimulate muscle growth, and burn fat.
 These routines will keep you in check.

 The workouts